recommend-games/blog/content/posts/gini/index.md

     - What does this mean for the board game industry?
     - What does this mean for the board game community?
     - PS: mention inspiration for this article
+    - Note about the overall number of ratings, which – as you recall – is pegged to the number of dummy ratings for the geek score